suhturhlaing/react-authentication-firebse-routing/README.md

 <br />

-# And then You need to create " .env" file at your project folder Virtual Studio code.
+# And then You need to create " .env" file at your project folder Virsual Studio code.

 > you create .env file at project root file location